 - First off, you need to download and install the MobiSaver app from the Google Playstore.

-- The next step is to launch the app and choose a recovery mode among the list of options.
+- The next step is to launch the app and choose a recovery mode from the list of options.
 Since we are focused on photo recovery, select Photos & Video.

 - Now proceed to scan for lost photos.